wiseman-timelord/Make-Windows-Gr8-Again/README.md

 # Make-Windows-Gr8-Again
+Status : Alpha - Its very early development, 99% of the plan is done.

+### Description
-Like the name states, the project is intended to revamp windows 8, which turns out to still be a perfectly good OS, just with version limits.
+Like the name states, the project is intended to revamp windows 8, which turns out to still be a perfectly good OS, just with version limits, and "Legacy" versions of applications

 ### Preview
 Most or all, of this stuff should be happening, when you install an OS...